Ócáid

 Import an API from an Azure OpenAI Service endpoint to Azure API management using a single-click experience.
 API Management streamlines the onboarding process by automatically importing the OpenAPI schema for the Azure OpenAI API and sets up authentication to the Azure OpenAI endpoint using managed identity, removing the need for manual configuration.
 Within the same user-friendly experience, you can preconfigure policies for token limits and emitting token metrics.

 Configure the Azure OpenAI token limit policy to manage and enforce limits per API consumer based on the usage of Azure OpenAI Service tokens.
-With this policy you can set limits, expressed in tokens-per-minute (TPM).
+With this policy you can set a rate limit, expressed in tokens-per-minute (TPM).
+You can also set a token quota over a specified period, such as hourly, daily, weekly, monthly, or yearly.

 This policy provides flexibility to assign token-based limits on any counter key, such as subscription key, originating IP address, or an arbitrary key defined through a policy expression.
 The policy also enables precalculation of prompt tokens on the Azure API Management side, minimizing unnecessary requests to the Azure OpenAI Service backend if the prompt already exceeds the limit.